ESMValGroup/ESMValTool/esmvaltool/utils/recipe_test_workflow/doc/source/adding_a_recipe.rst

       ``doc/source/tested_recipes.rst`` in alphabetical order (follow the
       format ``* `<name>`_``).

 #.
-Commit and push your changes.
+Commit and push your changes, create a PR, assign yourself to the PR, and
+   add the Recipe Test Workflow (RTW) label to the PR (see `ESMValTool example issue`_).